 Hazard mitigation plans are developed BEFORE a disaster strikes.
 The plans identify community policies, actions, and tools for long-term implementation to reduce risk and potential for future losses.
 Adopted, implemented and maintained on an ongoing basis, these plans will gradually, but steadily, lessen the impacts associated with hazard events in Atlantic County.

-Atlantic County initiated the process for development of its initial Hazard Mitigation Plan in 2008.
+Atlantic County initiated the process for development of its first Hazard Mitigation Plan in 2008.
 The County and 19 of its 23 jurisdictions opted to participate.
-This plan was later approved by FEMA in 2010 for 19 participating jurisdictions.
-View/download the 2010 version of the plan .
+This plan was later approved by FEMA and adopted in 2010 for 19 participating jurisdictions.

-The plan must be updated and re-approved by FEMA on a five-year cycle.
+Hazard mitigation plans must be updated and re-approved by FEMA on a five-year cycle.
 In August 2014, the planning team initiated the process for the first of the plan’s formal updates since its inception.
-All 23 of the County’s municipalities are being invited to participate.
-The update was approved in February 2016.
+All 23 of the County’s municipalities opted to participate in the first update, which was approved and adopted in February 2016.
+View/download the 2016 version of the plan.